About the Centre

 EuroMed and external projects

-EIPA Barcelona has been the Programme Management Unit for five regional EuroMed programmes: EuroMed Market Programme (2002-2009), EuroMed Training of Public Administrations (2004-2009) and EuroMed Justice I (2005-2007) and EuroMed Justice II (2008-2010); it is currently the Programme Management Unit for EuroMed Justice III project (2011-2014).
-The overall objective of Justice III is to contribute to the development of a Euro-Mediterranean area of cooperation in justice (http://euromed-justice.eu)
+EIPA Barcelona has been the Programme Management Unit for five EuroMed regional programmes: EuroMed Market Programme (2002-2009), EuroMed Training of Public Administrations (2004-2009), EuroMed Justice I (2005-2007), EuroMed Justice II (2008-2010) and EuroMed Justice III (2011-2015).
+In addition, EIPA’s Office in Barcelona is currently the project office of the EuroMed Justice IV project (2016-2019) since EIPA is the main partner of a consortium led by FIIAPP.
+The overall objective of EuroMed Justice IV is to contribute to the development of a Euro-Mediterranean area of effective, efficient and democratic justice system respectful and protective of human rights by the strengthening of the rule of law and continuously progressing towards the alignment to international legal frameworks, principles and standards. (http://euromed-justice.eu)

 The European City Economic and Financial Governance (CEFG) Group